gumaerc-testorg/12.510-spring-2010/content/pages/lecture-notes.md

 ---
 content_type: page
+description: This section provides lecture notes from the Spring 2008 offering of 12.510 Introduction to Seismology.
 learning_resource_types:
 - Lecture Notes
 ocw_type: CourseSection
 title: Lecture Notes
 uid: dc66360b-1d1a-9bb2-e952-248ef65670a7
+video_files:
+  video_thumbnail_file: null
+video_metadata:
+  youtube_id: null
 ---

 The following files are from the Spring 2008 offering of this course.
 The lecture notes were scribed by students who took this class.